 There are several proven tactics you can apply to help your team excel.
 Even if all is going well, remember that the most talented teams can bump into setbacks.
 Taking a motivational approach can help you weather the ups and downs of competition.

 Tip #1: Get to Know Each Player as a Person

 Most adults can think back and identify at least one individual who helped them be the person they are today.
 Chances are, that person helped you view yourself through new eyes and envision the future.

 As a youth sports coach, you have an opportunity to be that kind of positive influence.
 You can inspire your young athletes to set goals and work towards them.
 And you can help them to see that each small accomplishment is a stepping stone to long-term success.

 If you take time to get to know each player, you can help everyone grow during the season.
 Get to know the whole person–who each team member is outside of practice and games.
 Find out why each person plays your sport.

 Some players might find the strategy behind the game fascinating.
-Others may play certain sports as a way to bond with family.
-Some like the social aspect of being on a team.
+Others may play sports because they enjoy the competition.
+Some like the social aspect of being on a team and making friends.
 You can tap into these individual motivations to help build a bond with and set goals for each player.

 Tip #2: Set Team and Individual Goals